 There’s no way to prevent the virus from spreading to your baby.
-You don’t need to deliver by caesarian section just because you have hepatitis C.
+You don’t need to deliver by cesarean section just because you have hepatitis C.

 Test and Care

 Most doctors recommend testing a baby for hepatitis C after they’re 18 months old.
-Checking before then isn’t useful because a very young infant still carries his mother’s antibodies to HCV.
-A test would show that the baby is infected when he might not be.
+Checking before then isn’t useful because a very young infant still carries their mother’s antibodies to HCV.
+A test would show that the baby is infected when they might not be.

 What You Can Do

 Doctors don’t regularly test for hepatitis C during pregnancy.
 If you have any reason to think you might have it -- because you’ve used drugs or had sex with someone who has the disease, for example -- get tested.
 Do it even if you feel fine.
 Four out of 5 people with HCV don’t have any symptoms.

 Hepatitis B (HBV)